Kidney Development and Kidney Disease

 Brown AC, Adams D, de Caestecker M, Yang X, Friesel R, Oxburgh L. 2011.
 FGF/EGF signaling regulates the renewal of early nephron progenitors during embryonic development.
 Development.
 138: 5099-5112.

 - Graduate Faculty, Department of Biochemistry, University of Maine

-- Associate Professor, Tufts University School of Medicine.
+- Professor, Tufts University School of Medicine.
 Member, Cell, Molecular and Developmental Biology Program, Sackler School of Graduate Biomedical Sciences, Tufts University

 - Faculty Scientist III, Maine Medical Center Research Institute, Maine Medical Center